 A well-used John Deere 6930 still attracted plenty of interest from the field and online as it came with a factory-fitted JD 683 loader.

 Other extras included a Sauter front linkage, three rear spools and the bombproof Powrquad transmission.
-It could have done with some new boots all round, but had been on the farm since new, covering 10,561 hours in the process.
+It could have done with some new boots all round, but had been on the farm its whole life, covering 10,561 hours in the process.

 2011 John Deere 6930 £34,505